jdinh8124/developer-resources/README.md

 ## Motivational Speakers & Celebrities That Inspire Me
 - Eric Thomas (Hard Work & Using your past failures to fuel you)
-- Kobe Bryant (Hard Work & Dedication)
+- Kobe Bryant (Mamba Mentality)
 - Jamie Foxx (As a story teller & Soft Skills)
 - John Wooden (As a life long coach & Mentor to others)

-## Non Programming Books I Recommend That Have Helped Me in Programming
+## Non Programming Books I Recommend That Have Helped Me in Programming And Life
 - Grit by Angela Duckworth
 - Start With Why by Simon Sinek
 - How to Win Friends and Influence People by Dale Carnegie